 Best Budget Accommodations in Durango: Super 8 by Wyndham Durango

 The Super 8 by Wyndham is ideally located in Durango.
 It has spacious and comfortable rooms with air conditioning and free wifi.
 The hotel offers laundry services and a daily continental breakfast buffet.
 There’s even a BBQ and picnic area for guests to enjoy on beautiful days.

 Best Hotel in Durango: Leland House and Rochester Hotel

 With its fantastic location and funky design, it’s no wonder this is our pick for where to stay in Durango.
 It has comfortable rooms and a relaxing garden for guests to enjoy.
 Located at the heart of the city, this property is close to popular attractions, bars and restaurants.

 Best Hotel in Durango: Strater Hotel

 The Strater Hotel is ideally located in Durango, Colorado.
 It is close to the area’s top tourist attractions, as well as restaurants, shops and bars.
 It has 93 unique rooms, each with modern amenities and features.
 On-site you’ll find a relaxing day spa and a delicious restaurant.

 Located in northern Colorado’s Yampa Valley, Steamboat Springs is a town famous for its ski resorts and stunning views.
-A small town that sits in the shadow of the mountains, Steamboat Springs is an ideal destination for skiing, snowboarding, or soaking in natural hot springs.
+A small town that sits in the shadow of the mountains, staying in Steamboat Springs is ideal if you love skiing, snowboarding, or soaking in natural hot springs.

 Thanks to its legendary “Champagne Powder,” Steamboat Springs earned the nickname “Ski Town USA.”
 Here you can enjoy some of the best conditions in the country as well as one of Colorado’s most iconic views.